-The indigenous communities found on the mountain sides of the Lares Valley are very isolated.
-We think this is why these communities have managed to preserve their age-old customs, traditions and way of life.
-They keep their culture alive and thriving on the most authentic way.
+The indigenous communities found on the mountainsides of the Lares Valley are very isolated.
+We think this is why these communities have managed to keep their age-old customs, traditions, and way of life.
+They keep their culture alive and thriving in the most exact way.
 Not much has changed in hundreds of years.
-You will still find people speaking the language of the Ancient Incas (Quechua), while women weave gorgeous garments in beautiful vibrant colors, the man will be herding their alpacas and llamas in the vast fields on the mountain tops.
-While trekking you will have the honor and privilege to interact with these mountaineers.
-There is much to learn from them and you a chance to visit a school or someone´s home and immerse yourself within the community.
+You will still find people speaking the language of the Ancient Incas (Quechua), while women weave beautiful clothes in vibrant colors, the man will be herding their alpacas and llamas in the vast fields on the mountain tops.
+While trekking you will have the honor and freedom to interact with these mountaineers.
+There is much to learn from them and you have a chance to visit a school or someone´s home and immerse yourself within the community.

 The Lares Trek and the Inca Trail Trek are incomparable

-The main reason you can’t compare these treks is because they are vastly different.
-They provide unique experiences and each is worth doing for its own individual and special reasons.
+The main reason you can’t compare these treks is that they are vastly different.
+They provide unique adventures and each is worth doing for its own individual and special reasons.
 To offer a short summary, a possible way to view these treks.
-The Inca trail is following in the footsteps of most advanced civilization of its time, a historic experience, seeing architecture and engineering that shouldn’t have been possible with the tools they had and the unforgiving and rugged terrain on which they built.
-Whereas The Lares Trek is about a history that still alive and thriving, the communities still embracing their indigenous and traditional way of life, passing the most stunning views and finally, you will get a clear understanding as to why the Incas felt the mountains held such religious power and energy.
+The Inca trail is following in the footsteps of the most advanced civilization of its time, a historic experience, seeing architecture and engineering that shouldn’t have been possible with the tools they had and the unforgiving and rugged terrain on which they built.
+Whereas The Lares Trek is about a history that is still alive and flourishing, the communities still embracing their indigenous and traditional way of life, passing the most amazing views and finally, you will get a clear understanding as to why the Incas felt the mountains held such religious power and energy.

 You can still hike the Inca trail